Keerthana-r-venugopal/threejs_3d_tool/README.md

 👉 AI-Generated Logo Integration: Utilize AI to generate logos and intelligently apply them to the 3D shirt.

 👉 AI-Generated Textures: Implement AI-generated textures for enhanced 3D shirt customization.

+# Contributing
+Feel free to contribute to this project by creating pull requests, reporting issues, or suggesting new features.